In the guide

 Further guidance on using animal by-products to make pet food can found on the GOV.UK website.

-Since 30 June 2018 there has been a statutory fee associated with obtaining APHA approval.Back to top
+There is a statutory fee for obtaining APHA approval.Back to top

 Pet food must be labelled with both the general mandatory labelling requirements and specific mandatory labelling requirements as required by EU Regulation (EC) No 767/2009 on the placing on the market and use of feed.

 Detailed information on the labelling requirements and labelling presentation of pet food can be found in 'The retail sale of pet food'.Back to top